 Cabbage has long been used as a poultice (topical application of the plant).
 I have recommended nursing mothers place cabbage leaves in their bras for milk duct infections.
 I’ve given this advice many times with great results.
 The leaves of cabbage contain anti-inflammatory compounds.
 They are even used in some countries to wrap arthritic joints for pain and swelling relief.
 To get the best results, lay out a few cabbage leaves and remove the large and stiff veins.
 Lay your leaves flat between two pieces of plastic wrap and use a roll a rolling pin across their entirety until a bit juicy.
 Place the leaves directly on any part of the body that is inflamed, infected or swollen and cover with plastic wrap and a clean bandage.

 Potato poultices are incredibly common throughout written history.
-In my book, Heal Local, I share an old remedy with scientific backing in the section on skin infections.
+In my book, Heal Local, I share an old natural remedy with scientific backing in the section on skin infections.
 Our skin, when healthy, is a diverse community of bacteria including those characters we hear only bad things about.
 When an opportunity for infection appears, organisms such as staphylococcus can proliferate and create a problem.
 A very simple and effective solution to draw out infection and heal a wound is placing grated potato on the area and covering it with a clean bandage.
 Whenever you use any kind of natural poultice to draw out infection, it is important to change it often for fresh material and bandages.

 If you struggle with hormonal imbalance, yams, not sweet potatoes, can help.
 Because the plant family contains phytoestrogens, they have been shown to help women in menopause and those who suffer from infertility.
 As a side effect, it appears that eating these vegetables can also favorably improve cholesterol levels and potentially protect against breast cancer.